hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 If a number of dancers figure together, the mark for the placing the body will not be sufficient to distinguish them, (as in a dance for eight:) on this occasion therefore, you may make use of letters, of which AA may represent two which figure together.
 BB two others.
 CC two more, and DD the other two; each of which, will also be distinguished by there figuring, and which the following example will demonstrate.

-### Some Rules to be Observed in the Figures of Dances
+### {53} Some Rules to be Observ'd in the Figures of Dances

 I have already shown, that the tract serves for two ends, videlicet first, on which to describe the steps and positions; and secondly, for the direction of the figure of the dance.

 I shall now add, that when in dancing, several steps are to be performed in the same place, the tract is then to be respected only as the conductor of the step, and not in relation to the figure; but where the steps move continually from one place to another, then the tract is to be observed, not only for the description of the steps, but also for the figure of the dance.
 Place your self then where the beginning of the tract directs, and observe whether the figure be straight, diametrical, circular, or oblique, whether it be forwards, backwards, or sideways, if to the right, or to the left; all which I have already demonstrated in the foregoing pages; then having learnt the tune, which must be pricked down on the top of each page, add the steps to the tune, as has been already shown, moving in the figure as is described on the paper.
-When it happens that the tract or tracts cross one another, the steps on the one, must leave a sufficient breach, for the describing the steps; on the other, to avoid confusion.
+When it happens that the tract or tracts cross one another, the steps on the one, must {54} leave a sufficient breach, for the describing the steps; on the other, to avoid confusion.

 ### For Giving the Hands in Dancing